Oblioio/DuneBuggyAR/README.md

 `npm install` will install the required dependencies

-`npm run watch` will compile all of the shared code within the "shared" folder and write shared.js within each separate project folder.
+`npm run watch` will compile all of the shared code within the `shared` folder and will write `shared.js` within each separate project folder.

 Each individual project may have their own sets of dependencies which can be install inside of their subdirectory.